katlogic/WindowsD/README.md

 ## WindowsD - Fixing broken windows (DSE and WinTcb protection levels)

-WinD is a 3rd party "jailberak" so administrators can remove some mal-features introduced in modern versions windows.
+WinD is a 3rd party "jailberak" so administrators can remove some mal-features introduced in modern windows versions.
 Currently, it can disable:

 * Driver signing, including WHQL-only locked systems (secureboot tablets).
 * Protected processes (used for DRM, "WinTcb").